-As part of the pre-development activities, environmental baseline studies and community engagement programs were expanded, and continued to be carried out by Golden Arrow.
-Geotechnical, hydrological and metallurgical studies were also initiated by Silver Standard in 2015, as was the formal Environmental Impact Assessment report to support mine permitting.
+On October 27th, 2015, Golden Arrow announced that it had commenced a Phase V Drill Program at Chinchillas as part of the US\$12.6 million pre-development activities of the business combination agreement with Silver Standard.
+In addition, as part of the pre-development activities, environmental baseline studies and community engagement programs were expanded, and continued to be carried out by Golden Arrow.
+Geotechnical, hydrological and metallurgical studies were also initiated by Silver Standard.
 Approximately US\$3.5 million was spent by Silver Standard on the pre-development program in 2015.